Xun Shuang: Life

 Xun Shuang's ancestral home was in Yingchuan Commandery (穎川郡; around present-day Xuchang, Henan).
-He was the sixth son of Xun Shu (荀淑), an official who served as the Prefect (令) of Langling County (朗陵縣) and as the Chancellor (相) to the Marquis of Langling County.
+He was the sixth son of Xun Shu (荀淑; 83-149), an official who served as the Prefect (令) of Langling County (朗陵縣) and as the Chancellor (相) to the Marquis of Langling County.
+Xun Shu was also an 11th generation descendant of Xun Zi.
 Xun Shu had eight sons, who were nicknamed the "Eight Dragons of the Xun Family" (荀氏八龍).

 Xun Shuang was fond of reading since childhood.
 He could fluently recite the Analects and Spring and Autumn Annals when he was just 11.
 The Grand Commandant (太尉), Du Qiao (杜喬), praised him and said he was worthy of becoming a teacher.
 As he was interested purely in scholarly pursuits, he distanced himself from politics by refusing to socialise with officials and turning down offers to serve in the government.
 The people in Yingchuan Commandery once said, "Among the Eight Dragons of the Xun Family, Ciming has no equal."

 In 166, after Zhao Dian (趙典), the Minister of Ceremonies (太常), nominated him to join the civil service, Xun Shuang was appointed as a Gentleman (郎中; a low-level official).
 He wrote a long memorial to the imperial court, requesting that the government promote Confucianism, enforce Confucian rules of propriety more rigorously, lower taxes, and reduce an oversupply of maids in the imperial palace by freeing them and arranging for them to be married.
 He resigned after submitting his memorial.

 Xun Shuang tried to persuade other officials to leave the political arena to avoid getting into trouble.
 In 167, Emperor Huan issued a general amnesty.
 Li Ying, an official who was imprisoned during the first Disaster of the Partisan Prohibitions in 166, was pardoned, released and reinstated as an official.
 Many officials wanted Li Ying to serve as Grand Commandant (太尉).
 However, Xun Shuang was worried that Li Ying would incur the jealousy of others due to his fame and popularity, so he wrote a letter to Li Ying to advise him to maintain a low profile to avoid trouble.
+(Note: Per Li Ying's biography in Houhanshu, Xun Shuang's father Xun Shu was one of the only two friends/mentors Li Ying had, the other being Chen Shi.
+In any case, Xun Shuang's efforts were in vain as Li Ying got himself into trouble when handling the Zhang Cheng case.
+Xun Shuang's cousin Xun Yu (荀昱) died together with Li Ying.)